SondagesPro/LS-sendMailCron/README.md

 # Send token email via PHP Cli
 Allow to send token email (invite or reminder) via PHP cli .
-This allow top use crontab or Scheduled task to send email.
+This allow to use crontab or Scheduled task to send email.

 ## Installation